Biometric evictions (2021)

 In an attempt to control access and use of their buildings, many property-owners have invested in security personnel and infrastructure, from guards to turnstiles operated through fingerprint scanners.
 These measures occupy an ambivalent status for tenants of such buildings.
 On the one hand, many residents appreciate protection from crime, overcrowding, antisocial behaviour and functioning utilities.
 On the other hand, they can be locked out of their own accommodation as a result of late rent payment, or other circumstances.

 Whilst the mass-eviction of residents in ‘hijacked buildings’ has received some attention, the eviction or flight of residents on a unit-by-unit basis, who are unable to pay their rent, has received less attention.
 This pilot project, funded by the Security at the Margins network, is an exploratory study on the experiences of students and former students who have been locked out (for short or long periods) from their accommodation.
 It also seeks input from landlords, property managers, private security companies and other stakeholders.

-This project is conducted by the Gauteng City-Region Observatory in partnership with the Security at the Margins (SeaM) project (a Wits and University of Edinburgh project).
+This project was conducted by the Gauteng City-Region Observatory in partnership with the Security at the Margins (SeaM) project (a Wits and University of Edinburgh project).

 Ballard, R., Cooper-Knock, S.J., Khanyile, S., Sondzaba, S. Wafer, A. (2020).
 'Locked out: Access to student accommodation in Braamfontein' in Oliveira, E. Cooper-Knock, S.J. and Veary, J. (eds) (2020) SeaM: Security at the Margins.
 Johannesburg: Centre for Migration Studies, University of the Witwatersrand.
 Pp40-42 https://issuu.com/move.methods.visual.explore/docs/seam-_security_at_the_margins_9dbd6e979a67cd